Greetings! You found our list of virtual social event ideas.

 A few ideas:

-- Schedule a playdate with kid-friendly activities like games or sing-a-longs.
+- Schedule a playdate with kid-friendly activities like video conference games or sing-a-longs.

 - Turn icebreaker questions into a version of the Newlywed Game by asking significant others to answer for the employee.